 - some of the original stone blocks (north of the gateposts),

 - ancient and huge oak timbers where the gates were hung (latest research suggests these gateposts date from c.1600),

-- the squint window where the janitor or porter peeped out to welcome all visitors.
+- the squint window where the porter checked incoming visitors.

 In addition there are 64 encaustic tiles at the top of the east wall (similar to those in the priory church).
 These have been slowly deteriorating over the centuries.
 Lower down is an ornate window from the original 15th century construction.